 Graduate Pride is the most senior leadership team and consists of a group of grade 11 students who are selected to organize and lead student activities throughout the year.
 The group meets regularly to collaborate, plan activities, as well as content for the weekly assemblies.
-It includes Head Boy and Head Girl – who act as school ambassadors and represent the school at local and national leadership conferences – house heads, as well as representatives of different areas of school life, including Athletics, Arts, Activities, Service in Action, Environment, Photography, Yearbook, Internationalism/Diversity and Round Square.
+It includes the Head Students – who act as school ambassadors and represent the school at local and national leadership conferences – house heads, as well as representatives of different areas of school life, including Athletics, Arts, Activities, Service in Action, Environment, Photography, Yearbook, Internationalism/Diversity and Round Square.

 LCC Reads is an annual high school activity that runs throughout the year.
 In March, the LCC Reads Committee, made up of students, teachers and the head librarian, votes on a novel to be read by all high school students over the summer.
 Students then discuss the novel in their English classes, culminating in a final student assembly in the fall.
 Immediately afterwards, students and teachers can begin nominating their favourite novels for the following year.